SGG-Modding/ModUtil/README.md

 # Mod Utility / ModUtil
-Utility mod for mod interactions within sgg games
-see the [Wiki](https://github.com/SGG-Modding/sgg-mod-modutil/wiki) for more details
+Utility mod for mod interactions within lua for SGG's games see the [Wiki](https://github.com/SGG-Modding/ModUtil/wiki) for more details